adonias-caetano/ufdpar-xai-llms-text-trust/README.md

 ## 🔍 About This Project

-This work extends the original Boamente architecture, integrating generative LLMs for suicidal ideation detection and evaluating the impact of textual explanations on trust when compared to LIME-based visual explanations.
-The proposed **Boamente Prisma architecture** classifies PT-BR texts and generates readable justifications for decisions using a second reasoning model.
+This work extends the original Boamente architecture, integrating generative LLMs for suicidal ideation detection and evaluating the impact of textual explanations on trust.
+The proposed **Boamente Prisma** architecture classifies PT-BR texts and generates readable justifications for decisions using a second reasoning model.
 Both the prediction and explanation are delivered through a web interface designed for mental health professionals (MHPs).

 ## 🧪 Study Overview